triuduongg/msx/README.md

 #### - Amazon Appstore: [https://www.amazon.com/benzac-de-Media-Station-X/dp/B078TL932D]
 #### - The application is available on phones, computers, and televisions
 #### - Setting -> start parameter: [id:bly:triuduonggmsx]
+#### - The first 3 items are [comic], [album], [movie] taken from [archive.org], source: [https://archive.org/details/@tr_u_d_ngg/lists/1/triuduongg-media-station-x].
+#### - The next item is [action], it directly executes the command you enter, which means that here you must know about the programming of this application, see more at [https://msx.benzac.de/wiki/index.php?title=Welcome].
+#### - The next 3 items are [iptv], [feed], [widget] which are 3 items to watch TV channels from m3u or m3u8 sources, update information from the feeds, access integrated applications.
 #### - The two prefixes http and https contain the same media.
 Because some devices can use the http prefix, but some can use the https prefix and others can use both.
 To know which prefix your device can use, the only way is to try both.
 The prefix here only applies to the application service (msx.benzac.de).
-#### - The prefix will have 8 entries.
-#### - The first 3 items are [comic], [album], [movie] taken from [archive.org], source: [https://archive.org/details/@tr_u_d_ngg/lists/1/triuduongg-media-station-x].
-#### - The next item is [action], it directly executes the command you enter, which means that here you must know about the programming of this application, see more at [https://msx.benzac.de/wiki/index.php?title=Welcome].
-#### - The next 2 items are [iptv], [feed], which are 2 items to watch TV channels from m3u or m3u8 sources and update information from the feeds.
 #### - iptv sources:
 #### - jsosao: [https://github.com/jsosao/m3u]
 #### - iptv-org: [https://github.com/iptv-org/iptv]